Understanding Restricted Building Work in Auckland

 Why It Matters to You

 Using a Licensed Building Practitioner (LBP) for Restricted Building Work isn’t about red tape — it’s about peace of mind.
-With Alder Homes, you know your project is handled by qualified builders who are not only accountable for their work, but committed to delivering it to the highest standard.
+With Alder Homes, you know your project is handled by qualified builders who are not only accountable for their work but committed to delivering it to the highest standard.
 That means your home stays safe, compliant, and future-proofed.
-Also when it comes time to sell, you’ll have the paperwork and quality to back it up.
+Also, when it comes time to sell, you’ll have the paperwork and quality to back it up.

 👉 Want to know who can legally do RBW?